50th Reunion Graduation March

 What if I need assistance in walking/have a walker?

-Please let us know your concerns -- we may be able to accommodate your needs and would be delighted to do so.
+Please let us know your concerns -- we expect to be able to accommodate your needs and would be delighted to do so.

 I am confined to a wheelchair.
 May I still participate in the Procession?